MatthewRobertson2452/FISH6001_apps/README.md

 # Activities

-This respository contains shiny apps and simulation-based markdown documents to accompany the population dynamics module lectures for FISH 6001 (Ecology, Management, and Practice of North Atlantic Fisheries) at the Marine Institute of Memorial University of Newfoundland.
+This respository contains lecture slides, shiny apps, and simulation-based markdown documents for FISH 6001 (Ecology, Management, and Practice of North Atlantic Fisheries) at the Marine Institute of Memorial University of Newfoundland.

+## Lecture slides

+The slides can be found as a pdf in the main folder, in the file titled, `Fish 6001 - Population dynamics module`.

 ## Growth modeling shiny apps